jadelomeiri/cars-api/README.md

  - No unique restrictions on any of the data (for ex. the same car with the same properties can exist multiple times).
  - All car properties are required (for ex. a car can't exist without a colour)

-So my initial model consisted of single Car domain containing: id, make, model, colour, year.
+So my initial model consisted of a single Car domain containing: id, make, model, colour, year.

     class Car {
        String make